tshepang/blog/content/(500) Days of Summer (2009).md

 +++

-Tries so hard to be fresh, and although its back-and-forth is unique, it doesn\'t rescue the movie from being yet-another-romantic-drama.
-It\'s ineffective, and there\'s nothing refreshing, and it\'s attempt at trying to make it different makes it unbearable.
+Tries so hard to be fresh, and although its back-and-forth is unique, it doesn't rescue the movie from being yet-another-romantic-drama.
+It's ineffective, and there's nothing refreshing, and it's attempt at trying to make it different makes it unbearable.
 I was surprised that it got such [good ratings].